Comparison of Dallas-Area Schools Offering Restaurant Management Programs

 Certificate in Hotel/Restaurant Management

 The certificate program in hotel and restaurant management is designed for completion in two semesters of coursework.
-Program courses cover hospitality financial management, legal issues in the hospitality industry and hospitality marketing.
+Program courses cover hospitality human resources management, legal issues in the hospitality industry and purchasing.
 The sanitation and safety course grants certifications in ServSafe and food protection management.

 Associate of Applied Sciences in Hospitality and Food Service Management - Hotel/Restaurant Management